McShelby/reveal-altmode/README.md

 ## Usage

-With no further configuration, the plugin will configure one alternative preset for distration free presentation mode.
+With no further configuration, the plugin will configure one alternative preset for distraction free presentation mode.

 To use an alternative preset you can either: